adrienthebo/waylon/README.md

   * Source code: https://github.com/rji/waylon

 ## Overview
-  * Displays only the desired jobs from multiple Jenkins instances
+  * Displays only the desired jobs from one or more Jenkins instances
-  * Displays failures above successes, and both in alphabetical order
+  * Displays build stability for each job (sunny, cloudy, raining)
+  * Groups jobs by building, failed, and successful, and displays job counts for each
+  * Multiple views allows for multiple teams to utilize a single Waylon install
-  * "Nirvana mode" displays a calming image of Oregon if all your jobs were successful
+  * Nirvana mode displays a calming image of Oregon if all your jobs are green

 ## Setup
 Clone the repo: